lgbaeza/gcp_utils/api_ingest/readme.md

 # Paginated API data ingestion into BigQuery

 This sample code allow you to create an ingestion mechanism using Workflows, Cloud Functions and an auxiliary control table in BigQuery, to continuosly ingest data from a paginated API.
+The workflow will invoke the same sample function passing a parameter specifying which step should run:
+1. Get current token from BQ control table
+2. Retrieve and save the data from API using the current token
+3. Save the new toke acquired from the API

 **Sample IAM Roles provided here are for demonstration purposes only must be adjust to comply with least-privilege best practices.**